tcburns24/tcburns24.github.io/_portfolio/Bloccit.md

 ## Solution

 Collaboration to the rescue.
 Bloc designs this project to be done with ample support from both my mentor, and the bloc curriculum.
-With consistent check-ins to both resource, I managed to complete the project and learn a ton about Rails in the process.
+With consistent check-ins to both resources, I managed to complete the project and learn a ton about Rails in the process.
 Sometimes Rails is its own teacher!

 ## Conclusion